 As Associate Dean of Academic and Faculty Initiatives Holly served on the dean's senior operating team and led initiatives to advance organization development, strengthen faculty communication and culture, and foster stronger collaboration between administrative and faculty areas at Kellogg.
 She oversaw Kellogg's accreditation and Kellogg's participation in Northwestern's 10-year Program Review - both are comprehensive, school-wide, and with external dean peer-review.
 She spearheaded the architecture of Kellogg's teaching support ecosystem, including course support, teaching excellence, and curriculum planning and development.
 She also chaired the Clinical Faculty working group to enhance Kellogg's approach to developing, integrating, reviewing and promoting clinical faculty.

 Holly's teaching emphasizes the business application of social science theory and research.
-She teaches degree and non-degree students, including Kellogg's core MBA course in organization behavior, the Weinberg College of Arts and Science undergraduate course Leadership in Organizations, and numerous topics in executive education.
+She teaches in Kellogg's core MBA course in organization behavior, the Weinberg College of Arts and Science undergraduate course Leadership in Organizations, and numerous topics in executive education.
 Her courses are highly interactive, analytical, and designed for the specific needs of distinct student populations and learning styles.
 Holly uses an engaging mix of teaching materials and is recognized for creating a dynamic learning environment.
 Additionally, Holly is sought after by international clients for her effective communication skills with audiences of diverse language and cultural backgrounds.
 In 2017 Holly was voted as a favorite faculty in the College's Kapnik Business Institutions Program for her teaching in Leadership in Organizations.

-Holly serves on Northwestern's Program Review Council, the oversight body for University-wide strategic planning and continuous improvement for the schools, academic departments, and administrative units at Northwestern.
+Holly was appointed to Northwestern's Program Review Council, the oversight body for University-wide strategic planning and continuous improvement for the schools, academic departments, and administrative units at Northwestern.
 Holly supports both the Provost's office and NUHR in the professional development of academic and administrative leaders across the University.
 She is also the academic director working with an inter-institutional steering committee of deans creating a business school leadership development program for female faculty from across the United States, a first-of-its-kind initiative to foster a strong pipeline of future business school leaders.

 Before joining Kellogg, Holly was the Client-Faculty Liaison at the University of Chicago Booth School of Business where for more than ten years taught executives and worked with faculty, alumni, and client organizations to plan and implement custom corporate education programs as well as open enrollment executive programs in the areas of leadership, strategy execution, and organization change, including Booth's flagship Advanced Management Program.
 Holly designed the Executive Leadership Program for the Chicago Booth Executive MBA programs in Chicago, London, and Singapore.
 Prior, Holly was an Assistant Professor of Organizational Behavior at INSEAD in Fontainebleau, France.